Eligibility Policy and Requirements

-(Approved healthcare providers: PT, DC, MD, DO, NP, and PA; and in some cases ATC, OT, RCEP (by ACSM).
+(Approved healthcare providers: PT, DC, MD, DO, NP, and PA; and in some cases ATC, OT, ACSM-CEP®.

 Other Licensed Providers - Minimal Criteria to attend Parts A and B

 Healthcare practitioner with an Associate's Degree in the field of study AND current licensure in the state of practice (Approved providers: PTAs).
-PTA Position Statement
+Please refer to the PTA Position Statement for further clarification.

 A Physical Therapy or Chiropractic student matriculated full-time in the professional phase of an accredited physical therapy/chiropractic program who has successfully completed at least one course in musculoskeletal examination and treatment in the curriculum and a musculoskeletal clinical affiliation.
 A letter from the Physical Therapy Program Director or Chair must accompany the Part A course.
 Students are not permitted to continue in the series of courses until they have graduated and become licensed professionals.